 27. Christmas on the Beach

-November 30th-December 1st: The Town of North Beach begins the festive holiday season by Lighting Up the Town!
+November 29th and December 7th.
+The Town of North Beach begins the festive holiday season by Lighting Up the Town!
 Onlookers gather on the pavilion as we flip the switch to light up the town Christmas tree and holiday displays.
-The next day, the Annual Pat Carpenter Holiday Parade draws spectators from afar!
+The following Saturday, the Annual Pat Carpenter Holiday Parade draws spectators from afar!
 The boardwalk is lined with hundreds of people viewing the parade.
 The best part is when the jolly-old-fat man arrives by fire truck!
 Santa and Mrs. Claus visit with children and give them a special treat.
 Tell the kids to bring their wish list to share with Santa!
 Warm up around the campfire as you enjoy refreshments!
-November 30th at 7PM: Light Up The Town; December 1st at noon: Holiday Parade/Christmas and Santa on the Beach.

 28. Watkin’s Regional Park Winterfest on CHRISTMAS DAY